Flank/flank-dashboard/metrics/web/docs/features/navigation/01_navigation_design.md

 ### Metrics Page

-The `MetricsPage` is an app-specific class that describes a configuration of the `Route` and uses in the `Navigator` page's argument.
-It configured to disable transition animation when replacing the entire screen.
+The `MetricsPage` is an app-specific implementation for the `Page` class that holds a configuration for the `Route`.
+The `MetricsPage` creates the `MetricsPageRoute` that disables transition animation on route changes.

+The `NavigationNotifier` holds and manages the list of current `MetricsPage`s to use them in the `Navigator` constructor within the `MetricsRouterDelegate`.

 ### Route Configuration Factory